EU Proposes Speed Limiters for all new Vehicles

-After new EU rules being agreed, it is proposed that all new cars will be fitted with a speed limiter from 2022.
+After EU agreement, it is proposed that all new cars will be fitted with a speed limiter from 2022.

-ISA, also known as Intelligent Speed Assistance is one of the many safety measures to become mandatory in European vehicles after the European Commission giving their approval.
+ISA, also known as Intelligent Speed Assistance is one of the many safety measures to become mandatory in European vehicles after the European Commission gave their approval.

 How the speed limiter works?